Heron Pike: Geology

 The ridgeline exposes the dacitic welded lapilli tuff of the Lincomb Tarns Formation.

 Ascents

 Ascents of the fell are commenced either from Rydal or Grasmere; the ascent from Grasmere allows Alcock Tarn to be visited by a short detour while the route from Rydal first climbs Nab Scar.
 However, the majority of walkers who visit Heron Pike do so either on the way to or on the way back from the main fell of Fairfield.

 Summit

-The south summit has flashes of quartz in the uppermost rock and by far the better view.
-This takes in a fine vista of Windermere, the Coniston and Central Fells.
+The south summit has flashes of quartz in the uppermost rock.
+Heron Pike provides a fine vista of Windermere, the Coniston and Central Fells.
 The higher northern top bears the remains of a cross wall, some of this fashioned into a small cairn.